github/site-policy/Policies/omnibuilds-terms-of-service.md

 By agreeing to these Terms, you are giving us permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize for OmniBuilds.

 #### 5. Responsibility for Payment
 You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay OmniBuilds any charge incurred in connection with your use of the Service.
-If you dispute the matter, contact [OmniBuilds Support](https://omnibuilds.com/contact).
+If you dispute the matter, contact OmniBuilds.
 You are responsible for providing us with a valid means of payment for paid accounts.
 Free accounts are not required to provide payment information.

 ### H. Cancellation and Termination
 **Short version:** *You may close your account at any time.
 If you do, we'll treat your information responsibly.*